-Pro-Islam non-governmental organisation (NGO) Gerakan Pembela Ummah made headlines for the past month as the group launched the “buy Muslim-made first” campaign.
+Pro-Islam non-governmental organisation (NGO) Gerakan Pembela Ummah made headlines in the past month as the group launched their “buy Muslim-made first” campaign.

 The campaign urged Muslims to buy products manufactured by or sold in shops owned by Muslims.